vanessachaddouk/Chloe/README.md

 # Rapsodie 🛋

-Read stories to your kids with Rapsodie, the connected lamp 💡
+Take your kids to dreamland with Rapsodie, the connected lamp 💡

 ## Requirements
 - [Node](https://nodejs.org) `5.1.x` or newer